Modester Mupachikwa

 Modester Mupachikwa (born 19 January 1997) is a Zimbabwean cricketer.
 She played for the Zimbabwe women's national cricket team in the 2017 Women's Cricket World Cup Qualifier in February 2017.
 In November 2018, she was named in the Women's Global Development Squad, to play fixtures against Women's Big Bash League (WBBL) clubs.
 She made her Women's Twenty20 International (WT20I) debut for Zimbabwe against Namibia women on 5 January 2019.
 In February 2021, she was named in Zimbabwe's squad for their home series against Pakistan.

 In October 2021, Mupachikwa was named in Zimbabwe's Women's One Day International (WODI) squad for their four-match series against Ireland.
 The fixtures were the first WODI matches after Zimbabwe gained WODI status from the ICC in April 2021.
-She made her WODI debut on 5 October 2021, for Zimbabwe against Ireland.
+She made her WODI debut on 5 October 2021 against Ireland in a match Zimbabwe won by four wickets.

 In November 2021, she was named in Zimbabwe's team for the 2021 Women's Cricket World Cup Qualifier tournament in Zimbabwe.